aMurphy85/Milestone-Project-Tattoo-Shop/README.md

     for more accurate pricing and to be worked on to make them more unique.

 9. A search input so you can find what you are looking for on the site wuicker like certain style of tattoos or contact form.

+10. Add pages full of information and galleries for the piercing side the studio also provides.

 ## __Technologies Used__